We employ 300 people in various roles

 What’s Included in our Calculations?

-Calculations of mean and median pay and of quartile pay bands are based on data from April 2018 only, including ordinary pay and bonus pay.
-Ordinary pay is not limited to basic pay, but also includes other types of pay such as pay for leave and shift premium pay.
+Calculations of mean and median pay and of quartile pay bands are based on data from April 5th 2019, including ordinary pay and bonus pay.
+Ordinary pay is not limited to basic pay, but also includes other types of pay such as full pay for leave and shift premium pay.
 It doesn’t include pay for overtime, pay relating to redundancy/ termination of employment, pay in lieu of leave or the value of benefits which are not in the form of money.

 Analysis of Results

-• The mean hourly full pay gap is 7.4% in favour of males; and the median hourly full pay gap is zero.
+• The mean hourly full pay gap is 9.4% in favour of the male workforce; and the median hourly full pay gap is zero.

-• The mean bonus pay gap is 45.5%; and median bonus pay gap is 32.9%, both in favour of males.
+• The mean bonus pay gap is -63% in favour of females; and the median bonus pay gap is 85% in favour of males.

-• 6.9% of relevant males and 9.7% of relevant females received a bonus payment in the twelve months preceding the snapshot date.
+• 7.1% of all relevant males and 7.7% of all relevant females received a bonus payment in the twelve months preceding the snapshot date.

 Pay - Hourly Rate